 Christopher Cleghorn received his Masters and PhD degrees in Computer Science from the University of Pretoria, South Africa, in 2013 and 2017 respectively.
-He is Senior Lecturer in Computer Science at the University of Pretoria.
-His research interests include swarm intelligence, evolutionary computation, machine learning, and radio astronomy with a strong focus of theoretical research.
-Dr Cleghorn annually serves as a reviewer for numerous international journals and conferences in domains ranging from swarm intelligence and neural networks to mathematical optimization.
+He is an Associate Professor in the School of Computer Science and Applied Mathematics, at the University of the Witwatersrand.
+His research interests include swarm intelligence, evolutionary computation, machine learning, and radio-astronomy with a strong focus of theoretical research.
+Prof Cleghorn annually serves as a reviewer for numerous international journals and conferences in domains ranging from swarm intelligence and neural networks to mathematical optimization.

 CS - Complex Systems (Artificial Life/Artificial Immune Systems/Generative and Developmental Systems/Evolutionary Robotics/Evolvable Hardware)

 This track invites all papers addressing the challenges of scaling evolution up to real-life complexity.
 This includes both the real-life complexity of biological systems, such as artificial life, artificial immune systems, and generative and developmental systems (GDS); and the real-world complexity of physical systems, such as evolutionary robotics and evolvable hardware.